 As more and more importance is placed on how we can help the environment and live sustainably, many Brits have started to realise that diet and recycling aren’t the only changes that come with living an eco-friendly lifestyle.
 Green baby names have sprung to popularity this year, as it seems environmentally conscious parents-to-be are seeking baby names to fit their green lifestyle and habits.

-In a bid to discover the trendiest eco-friendly baby names of 2020, SaveOnEnergy examined Nameberry’s Top Baby Names of 2020 and can reveal which names are attracting the most attention in the UK.* After analysing the top 500 baby names, SaveOnEnergy found that eco-friendly monikers are most popular among girls.
+In a bid to discover the trendiest eco-friendly baby names of 2020, energy comparison site SaveOnEnergy examined Nameberry’s Top Baby Names of 2020 and can reveal which names are attracting the most attention in the UK.* After analysing the top 500 baby names, SaveOnEnergy found that eco-friendly monikers are most popular among girls.
 In fact, there are twice as many “green” baby names for girls in the top 500, compared to boys.

 SaveOnEnergy discovered that Luna - the third most desirable girls name of 2020 - is the most popular eco-friendly baby name for girls!
 The name, which derives from the Latin word luna meaning ‘moon’, is perfect for those born under the astrological sign of Cancer (ruled by the moon).
 The phrases ‘Luna girls name’ and ‘Luna baby name’ have a total of 640 Google searches per month, showcasing its interest in 2020.